getAlby/lightning-publisher-wordpress/readme.txt

 1. Overview
 2. Paywall Settings
-3. Article with paywall
+3. Demo article with paywall
-4. Paying for an article with Alby
+4. Paying for a demo article with Alby
 5. Transaction history